James Brown: Death

-On Christmas Day 2006, Brown died at approximately 1:45 a.m.
-EST (06:45 UTC), at age 73, from congestive heart failure, resulting from complications of pneumonia.
+Brown died at approximately 1:45 a.m.
+EST (06:45 UTC) on Christmas Day 2006, at age 73, from congestive heart failure, resulting from complications of pneumonia.
 Bobbit was at his bedside and later reported that Brown stuttered, "I'm going away tonight", then took three long, quiet breaths and fell asleep before dying.

+Then-President George W. Bush released a statement calling the musician "an American original."

-In 2019, an investigation by CNN and other journalists led to suggestions that Brown had been murdered.
+In February 2019, an investigation by CNN and other journalists led to suggestions that Brown had been murdered.

 Memorial services

-After Brown's death, his relatives, a host of celebrities, and thousands of fans gathered, on December 28, 2006, for a public memorial service at the Apollo Theater in New York City and, on December 30, 2006, at the James Brown Arena in Augusta, Georgia.
+After Brown's death, his relatives, a host of celebrities and thousands of fans gathered, on December 28, 2006, for a public memorial service at the Apollo Theater in New York City and, on December 30, 2006, at the James Brown Arena in Augusta, Georgia.
 A separate, private ceremony was held in North Augusta, South Carolina, on December 29, 2006, with Brown's family in attendance.
-Celebrities at these various memorial events included Michael Jackson, Jimmy Cliff, Joe Frazier, Buddy Guy, Ice Cube, Ludacris, Dr. Dre, Little Richard, Dick Gregory, MC Hammer, Prince, Jesse Jackson, Ice-T, Jerry Lee Lewis, Bootsy Collins, LL Cool J, Lil Wayne, Lenny Kravitz, 50 Cent, Stevie Wonder, and Don King.
+Celebrities at these various memorial events included Michael Jackson, Jimmy Cliff, Joe Frazier, Buddy Guy, Ice Cube, Ludacris, Dr. Dre, Little Richard, Dick Gregory, MC Hammer, Prince, Jesse Jackson, Ice-T, Jerry Lee Lewis, Bootsy Collins, LL Cool J, Lil Wayne, Lenny Kravitz, 50 Cent, Stevie Wonder and Don King.
 Rev. Al Sharpton officiated at all of Brown's public and private memorial services.

 Brown's memorial ceremonies were all elaborate, complete with costume changes for the deceased and videos featuring him in concert.
 His body, placed in a Promethean casket—bronze polished to a golden shine—was driven through the streets of New York to the Apollo Theater in a white, glass-encased horse-drawn carriage.
 In Augusta, Georgia, his memorial procession stopped to pay respects at his statue, en route to the James Brown Arena.
 During the public memorial there, a video showed Brown's last performance in Augusta, Georgia, with the Ray Charles version of "Georgia on My Mind" playing soulfully in the background.

-His last backup band, the Soul Generals, also played some of his hits during that tribute at the arena.
+His last backup band, the Soul Generals, played some of his hits during the tribute at the arena.
 The group was joined by Bootsy Collins on bass, with MC Hammer performing a dance in James Brown style.
 Former Temptations lead singer Ali-Ollie Woodson performed "Walk Around Heaven All Day" at the memorial services.
-Brown was buried in a crypt at his daughters home in Beech Island, South Carolina.
+Brown was buried in a crypt at his daughter's home in Beech Island, South Carolina.